 Family and Education Intersect at WSU Pullman

-Thinking of going to graduate school to enhance your career?
+Thinking of attending graduate school to enhance your career?
 It’s a big decision—particularly if you have children.
-Life can quickly become complicated when considering the well-being of family and the stress of your graduate program.
+Life can become even more complicated when considering the well being of family and stress of a graduate program.

-Washington State University is attuned to all the issues graduate students face: from housing to health insurance to the quality of childcare and public schools.
+Washington State University understands the issues graduate students face: from housing to health insurance to high-quality childcare and public schools.
 By providing a friendly, welcoming environment for graduate students and their families, WSU and the surrounding community are committed to making your graduate experience successful.

-When deciding where to attend graduate school, Ghynecee Temple of Tacoma, Washington, looked for a quality graduate program that would also be a good fit for her daughter.
-Assuring that her 4-year-old daughter, Genevese, would live in a safe environment that values quality childcare and public school education were important to her.
-When she visited WSU, she knew it was a good fit.
-Ghynecee is now in the second year of her counseling psychology doctoral program at WSU.
-Her daughter is learning the alphabet at a local community childcare center.
+When deciding where to attend graduate school, Ghynecee Temple (pictured) of Tacoma, Washington, looked for an outstanding graduate program that would be a good fit for her and her daughter.
+Assuring that her four-year-old daughter, Genevese, would live in a safe environment that values high-quality childcare and have access to a public school system was integral to her decision.
+When she visited WSU, Ghynecee knew it was a good fit.
+She earned her doctorate in counseling psychology from WSU.
+Her daughter learned the alphabet at a local community childcare center.

-“My daughter feels completely at home here,” said Ghynecee.
-“At the same time, as a single parent I am determined to be a good role model for her, which includes pursuing an education and a meaningful career for myself.”
+“My daughter felt completely at home here,” said Ghynecee.
+“At the same time, as a single parent I was determined to be a good role model for her, which included pursuing an education and a meaningful career for myself.”

-In addition to a family-friendly environment, WSU had the program in counseling psychology that fit Ghynecee’s career goals.
+In addition to a family-friendly environment, WSU’s program in counseling psychology fit Ghynecee’s career goals.
 “When I found out that WSU had the program I wanted, I came to visit and had such a positive experience,” she said.
 “All of the people in the department and the faculty were so nice.
 I knew this was where I wanted to study.
 I’ve really grown here.
 I’ve learned to become more independent and motivated, and my daughter has also grown exponentially.”

-Ghynecee was awarded an assistantship and fee waiver from her department to help pay costs, as do about 44% of graduate students at WSU.
-After accounting for students who receive scholarships, the majority of graduate students at WSU receive some form of financial assistance—and many finish their degree programs with no student loan debt.
-That’s a good place for young families embarking on new career paths.
+Ghynecee was awarded an assistantship and fee waiver from her department to help pay costs, as do about 44% of WSU graduate students.
+After accounting for students who receive scholarships, the majority of graduate students receive some form of financial assistance.

-Ghynecee’s research at WSU is focusing on intra-group racism based on skin tone, particularly friendship formation and friend selection among African American women based on skin color.
-Her heart is in empowering women of color, and her Ph.D. from WSU will help facilitate that passion.
-When she graduates, she hopes to find work in a community mental health facility.
-She plans to graduate in 2017.
+Ghynecee’s research at WSU focused on intra-group racism based on skin tone, particularly friendship formation and friend selection among African American women.
+She fought to empower women of color, and her Ph.D. from WSU helped facilitate that passion.

-Balancing family and education isn’t so hard at Washington State University, where residents make family safety and support a priority, and where finances are less of a burden.
+Balancing family and education is manageable at Washington State University, where residents make family safety and support a top priority, and where finances can be less of a burden.
 WSU Pullman offers the unique combination of a leading research institution with a safe, wholesome community that many are proud to call home.